 The current crisis will certainly have impact on international business.
 A recession is coming up, travel will be limited and trade shows will be suspended at least during 2020.
 Depending on the industry that you are in, your business will be hit less or more.

 What will be the same for every company, is that we will have to adapt our way of working.
 This is will not always be bad.
 With video conferencing introduced, a face-to-face meeting with all its travel time will not be the standard any more, but a choice.
 And for those who adapt quickly, disruption may be an opportunity for growth.

 Alliance experts is there to help you, with insights and alternatives like these, but also with practical help.
-We have experienced export developers on the ground in over 30 countries, who can check your goods, monitor your distributors, interface in deal closing and find you new clients or distributors.
+We have experienced export developers on the ground in over 30 countries, who can monitor your distributors, interface in deal closing and find you new clients or distributors.
 See us as a temporary extension of your team, as your eyes and ears on the ground.
 Look here for more information and give us a call, we always have somebody in your time zone.